Advising FAQ's and Information

 Q: Why do I need an advisor?

-Academic planning and degree completion is the student's responsibility.
-Your faculty advisor can assist you with your academic and career planning and can serve as a valuable mentor.
-While you are not required to meet with your advisor, you are encouraged to keep your advisor apprised of your academic/career plans.
-Your advisor must sign your Formal Admission Application and Pre-Graduation Worksheet.
+- Your faculty advisor can assist you with academic and career planning, and can serve as a valuable mentor.
+Your faculty advisor must sign your Pre-Graduation Worksheet (PGW).

 Q: How do I find out who my advisor is?